+Slovenia is a small, chicken-shaped country in central Europe, with a population of just over 2 million people.
+Approximately 60% of the country is covered in forests, there are many beautiful caves, Alps, wine-regions and picturesque towns.
+Slovenia is a great year-round destination and has something to offer to anyone coming in summer or winter.
 Slovenia is also the place where I was born.
 Growing up in Slovenia I never explored my own backyard and now having spent the past 10 years out of Slovenia, I tend to do a lot of touristing whenever I visit.
 It struck me a little late just how beautiful my home-country is and how much I have left to discover.
 I would now dare to say I have seen more of Slovenia than my friends or family, who still live there!

-Accommodation – I am giving you a local perspective on costs here, since I always stay at my parent’s house when I visit.
+Accomodation - I am giving you a local perspective on costs here, since I always stay at my parent’s house when I visit.
 Generally speaking you will need around $50 USD per night to stay in a mid-range hotel in Ljubljana and other touristy places.
 It’s worth staying a little out of the main spots if you want to save – Slovenia is small and you can easily get anywhere even if you stay outside the center.

 Food - You will notice quite fast that Slovenian food is very delicious, cheap and the portions in many places are so big, you will definitely be able to share.
 A meal at my favorite Mexican restaurant in Ljubljana center is $10, and I always split it with my boyfriend.
 A kebab will cost you around $4 and a burek (a must try!!) about $2.50.
 You can spoil yourself and eat fancy, but expect the prices to then be around $25 for a main dish.
 Skip eating in the old town Ljubljana – the food is average and the prices reflect the clientele (aka, hardly any locals).